mrfret/uploaderv2/README.md

 -----

-## NOTE:
+## SAMPLE FOR BWLIMITSET AND UPLOADS

 ```

-SAMPLE FOR BWLIMITSET AND UPLOADS

 BWLIMITSET  is set to 100
 UPLOADS     is set to 10

 BWLIMITSET  / UPLOADS  = REAL UPLOADSPEED PER FILE

 ```
-## NOTE: Running Plex Server and Docker Uploader at the same time / same host

-it will use follow variables for this

-When streams are running :
+## IF PLEX AND DOCKER UPLOADER ARE ON THE SAME HOST

+> **1. WHEN PLEX STREAMS ARE RUNNING :**

 ```

 BWLIMITSET = see above